sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_07.rst

 Running the hypothesis test in practice
 ---------------------------------------

-At this point some of you might be wondering if thit is a “real” hypothesis test, or just a toy example that I made up.
+At this point some of you might be wondering if this is a “real” hypothesis test, or just a toy example that I made up.
 It is real.
 In the previous discussion I built the test from first principles, thinking that it was the simplest possible problem that you might ever encounter